Jochiji Temple 浄智寺

 Take a 10-minute walk from JR Kita Kamakura Station, one stop north of JR Kamakura Station on the JR Yokosuka Line.

-A key Zen temple in Kamakura and a branch of nearby Engakuji, the current buildings date to the 1920s.
-The original was built by Hojo Tokoyori, a principal member of the Kamakura Shogunate, in 1281 to honor the memory of his son, who died prematurely.
+A key Zen temple in Kamakura and a branch of nearby Engakuji , the current buildings date to the 1920s.
+The original was built in 1281 by Hojo Tokiyori, a principal member of the Kamakura Shogunate, to honor the memory of his son, who died prematurely.